Knowledge Base Sections ▾

 $112 Billion in OpenAI Losses

-According to analysts' forecasts, OpenAI will accumulate approximately $112 billion in losses by 2030.
-This figure is not arbitrary: it reflects a fundamental problem with the business model of centralized AI.
+Analysts predict OpenAI will accumulate about $112 billion in losses by 2030.
+This figure is not pulled from thin air: it reflects a fundamental problem with the centralized AI business model.

-On one hand, revenues are growing impressively: billions of dollars annually from ChatGPT subscriptions and API.
-On the other hand, expenses are growing even faster.
+On one hand, revenue is growing impressively: billions of dollars annually from ChatGPT subscriptions and API.
+On the other, expenses are growing even faster.
 Each new generation of models requires exponentially more resources:

-• GPT-3 → GPT-4: training cost increased by approximately 10 times.
+- GPT-3 → GPT-4: training costs increased by approximately 10x

-• GPT-4 → GPT-5: another exponential increase — an exponential curve.
+- GPT-4 → GPT-5: another exponential increase—a steep curve

 This model only works with an endless influx of venture capital.
 OpenAI has raised tens of billions in investments, including rounds from Microsoft and SoftBank.
-But investors are not philanthropists.
+But investors are not charities.
 Sooner or later, they will demand profit.
-The question is not “if,” but “when” — and what will happen to the millions of businesses built on OpenAI's API at that moment?
+The question is not "if," but "when"—and what will happen at that moment to the millions of businesses built on the OpenAI API?

 For comparison: Gonka has raised $80M and is already processing real AI requests through a network of ~4,648 GPUs.
-The cost of inference is $0.0009/1M tokens.
-This is possible because the decentralized model doesn't need to recoup trillion-dollar investments in data centers.
+The cost of inference is $0.003/1M tokens.
+This is possible because, in a decentralized model, there is no need to recoup trillion-dollar investments in data centers.

 Why Gonka Is Not a Bubble

-Gonka doesn't build data centers — it unites existing GPUs worldwide.
-This is not just an alternative business model — it's a fundamentally different economic architecture that eliminates the root cause of the bubble.
+Gonka does not build data centers—it pools existing GPUs worldwide.
+This is not just an alternative business model; it is a fundamentally different economic architecture that eliminates the root cause of the bubble.

-No capital expenditures: the Gonka network does not raise hundreds of billions for construction.
-The protocol, blockchain, software — that's all the team creates.
-GPUs are provided by independent hosts worldwide — each at its own expense.
+No Capital Expenditure: The Gonka network does not raise hundreds of billions for construction.
+The protocol, blockchain, and software are all the team creates.
+GPUs are provided by independent hosts around the world, each at their own expense.

-No depreciation stretched over 6 years: when an H100 becomes obsolete — the host simply replaces it with an H200 or the next generation.
-The decision is made by the equipment owner based on market conditions, not by a corporate CFO trying to hide write-offs.
+No 6-year amortization: When an H100 becomes obsolete, the host simply replaces it with an H200 or the next generation.
+The decision is made by the hardware owner based on market conditions, not by a corporate CFO trying to hide write-offs.

-No accounting tricks: all transactions on the Gonka blockchain are transparent.
-Rewards are distributed according to a protocol audited by CertiK.
-There are no “hidden” costs that will be discovered 5 years later upon asset revaluation.
+No accounting tricks: All transactions on the Gonka blockchain are transparent.
+Rewards are distributed according to the protocol audited by CertiK.
+There are no "hidden" expenses that will be discovered in 5 years during asset revaluation.

-The result: the cost of inference through Gonka is $0.0009 per million tokens.
-This is ~2,800 times cheaper than OpenAI.
-And this price is sustainable — because there is no trillion-dollar infrastructure behind it that needs to be recouped.
+Result: The cost of inference via Gonka is $0.003 per million tokens.
+This is ~830 times cheaper than OpenAI.
+And this price is sustainable because it is not backed by a trillion-dollar infrastructure that needs to be paid off.

 Contrast: Centralization vs Decentralization

-Gonka operates with around 4,648 GPUs across ~113 participants (~582 MLNodes).
-The project raised $80M – thousands of times less than a single Stargate spends.
-But the network does the same thing: processes AI requests via the Qwen3-235B neural network, accessible through an OpenAI-compatible API.
+Gonka currently has about 4,648 GPUs operating across ~113 participants (~582 MLNodes).
+The project has raised $80M—thousands of times less than what a single Stargate spends.
+Yet the network does the same thing: processes AI requests via the Kimi K2.6 neural network, available via an OpenAI-compatible API.

-Analogy: imagine in the 2000s someone suggested: “Instead of building gigantic server farms for the internet, let's have every homeowner set up a mini-server and get rewarded for participation.”
-Sounds utopian – but that's exactly how Airbnb works for housing, Uber for transportation, and how Gonka works for AI computations.
-Decentralization is not a utopia – it's the next stage in infrastructure evolution.
+Analogy: Imagine back in the 2000s, someone suggested, "Instead of building giant servers for the internet, let every homeowner set up a mini-server and get rewarded for participating."
+It sounds utopian—but that is exactly how Airbnb works for housing, Uber for transportation, and exactly how Gonka works for AI computing.
+Decentralization is not a utopia; it is the next stage of infrastructure evolution.